Last Updated on January 12, 2023 by Sorin Petroj

 Definitely, yes, because compared to a standard blade, the Cybershape comes with a larger hitting surface area and is also wider.
 Moreover, the blade is designed to provide the ultimate control and consistency of performance.

 The Stiga Cybershape Carbon blade is an exceptionally reliable and competitive spinner.
-It offers the maximum possible power and speed for players of all skill levels, thanks to an innovative design that incorporates carbon fiber composite with Close Core Fibre technology.
+Thanks to an innovative design incorporating carbon fiber composite with Close Core Fibre technology, it offers maximum power and speed for players of all skill levels.

 With this, the overall speed transfer is more significant, which makes it easier to hit hard and fast.
 The carbon construction also ensures better control of your strokes due to increased stiffness.